Nojad007/notesforaws/readme.md

 This repo is for aws class notes

 1. Creating EC2 Instance
-   These are the steps to creating EC2 instance
+   These are the steps to creating EC2 instance complete with a private subnet, a start up script, with the end goal of using the DNS link to connect to this server

 2. Templates & Modified Template
    These are the steps to creating templates from the already created EC2 instances